The Monster (2016 film)

-The Monster (originally titled There Are Monsters) is a 2016 American monster horror film written and directed by Bryan Bertino, and starring Zoe Kazan and Ella Ballentine.
+The Monster (originally titled There Are Monsters) is a 2016 American independent supernatural monster horror film written and directed by Bryan Bertino, and starring Zoe Kazan and Ella Ballentine.
 The film was released through DirecTV Cinema on October 6, 2016, before opening in a limited release on November 11, 2016, via A24.
 Its plot follows a troubled mother and her adolescent daughter who find themselves stranded at night on a country road with a malicious creature hunting them.